 MEWA health insurance programs surged in popularity shortly after the passage of the Patient Protection and Affordable Care Act (ACA).
 ACA plans are community rated and based on the ages of those enrolling in coverage (without asking medical questions).

 Therefore, insurance carriers take on unknown risks with ACA plans.
-This causes them to charge extremely high rates, which is one of the reasons the ACA has been failing.
+This causes them to charge extremely high rates, which is one of the reasons the ACA has been shrinking.

-On the other hand, MEWA’s require employees at a particular business to go through a health questionnaire to obtain rates.
+On the other hand, MEWAs require employees at a particular business to go through a health questionnaire to obtain rates.
 The health questionnaire then allows MEWA underwriters to properly rate a business.
 Doing so often saves the employer and employees up to 50% on their monthly health insurance premiums.
 There has been a mass exodus of businesses leaving ACA plans for MEWA or level-funded insurance for this exact reason.
-In most scenarios, businesses will see significantly lower rates through a MEWA than through the ACA.
+In most scenarios, businesses will see significantly lower rates through a MEWA in comparison to the ACA.
 However, if a business has major medical concerns, then an ACA plan may be the better option.